Applicants Please Note: The new 2025 application will be live by June 1.

 Across all programs, community connection is paramount.
 We will give preference to organizations and programs that demonstrate:

-• Expanded community connections and vibrancy through program activities
+- Expanded collaboration and vibrancy through program activities

 Application Guidelines

-A pdf of the complete guidelines including program areas on this website is downloadable.
-Click here to download.
+Click here to download a pdf of the complete guidelines including program areas on this website.

 Eligibility